 You can ask your friends and family to take amazing photos and share them on Instagram, but from what we’ve heard and seen in our years in the biz, there’s nothing like having a professional wedding photographer document every special moment from getting ready, to the first look, and everything during and after “I do”.
 If you find a videographer to capture not only the images, but also the action, you’ll have some amazing and expertly curated memories to look back on at every anniversary.

 – 8%: Flowers

 Florals are essential, and we’re not just referring to the wedding décor.
-Your wedding bouquet and those of your beautiful bridesmaids are an essential part of your budget.
+Your wedding bouquet and those of your beautiful bridesmaids, and flower girls, are an essential part of your budget.
 You can go as big or as understated as you wish in this department.
 There are even some trendy green options for our eco-friendly brides.

 – 8%: Entertainment